-- you can walk into the lobby of a building and identify every asset in the building by pressing one button.
+- You can walk into the lobby of a building and identify every asset in the building by pressing one button.
 Yes, but only for very small buildings.

-- you can put a reader on the door and track every item that moves in or out.
+- You can put a reader on the door and track every item that moves in or out.
 Yes, if the person moving the item co-operates.

 - RFID tags are barcode killers.
 Barcodes will be dead in a couple of years, replaced by RFID chips.
 Yes, but only for certain applications.

 RFID is a powerful tool that is going to change the way that we live and work.
-RFID tags have
+RFID tags

 significant benefits over barcoded tags for specific, but not all applications.
 We are still at the

 years.
 For many applications RFID is a mature and successful technology which should be employed